Amanda Nunes: Martial arts training

-Nunes's uncle, José Silva, was a Vale Tudo fighter.
-Her mother Ivete, who herself regularly trained boxing, cornered him during his fights.
+Nunes's uncle, was a Vale Tudo fighter.
+Her mother, who herself regularly trained boxing, cornered him during his fights.
 Nunes first attended capoeira classes at age five, after her school teacher complained that she was too hyperactive in class.
 She started learning karate at age seven.

 At the age of 16, following her sister Vanessa's invitation to a dojo, she began training in Brazilian jiu-jitsu.
 At this time, she also got involved with boxing.
 Despite being the only woman at the gym, she soon started dominating her training partners in sparring.
 After she had defeated all of her opposition, at age 17, she moved to Salvador to train at the Edson Carvalho academy under the tutelage of his brother, Ricardo Carvalho.
 There, she also started training in judo.
 She lived at an apartment with her sister, but because it was too far away from the gym, she accepted her coach's offer to move there.
 Because she was the only girl, and because the logo of the academy are two lions, her coach and other students started calling her "Leoa" (lioness in Portuguese), a nickname she still uses.

 Nunes soon started competing in BJJ tournaments.
 Among her biggest accomplishments in this sport are gold medal at the Pan American Jiu-Jitsu Championship in 2008 as a blue belt, gold medal at World Jiu-Jitsu Championship in 2009 as a purple belt and becoming a world champion of the North American Grappling Association (NAGA) in the lightweight and absolute divisions in 2012.
 She currently holds a black belt in BJJ and a brown belt in judo.

-Nunes started training MMA in 2007 at Edson Carvalho's gym.
-After moving to the US, she lived in New Jersey and trained at AMA Fight Club before moving to Miami to train at MMA Masters.
-She is currently training at American Top Team in Coconut Creek, Florida.